masrestu/self-shopping-list/README.md

-# Shopping List
+# Self Shopping List

-Shopping List is a web application to manage your shopping list.
+Self Shopping List is a web application to manage your shopping list.
 You can add, delete and move items to different store category in one click.

 ## Demo